-The Science, Technology, Engineering, Mathematics (STEM) Cohort program at Emory & Henry College is a renewable, four-year scholarship for incoming, first-year and transfer undergraduate students enrolled in either Biology, Chemistry, Environmental Studies, Mathematics, Physics, or Pre-Engineering.
+The Science, Technology, Engineering, Mathematics (STEM) Cohort program at Emory & Henry College is a renewable, four-year scholarship for incoming, first-year and transfer undergraduate students enrolled in either Biology, Chemistry, Environmental Studies, Mathematics, Physics, or Engineering Science.
 Have the opportunity to use your science skills to make a positive difference in the world, feed your curiosity, and get involved in hands-on, project-based scientific research with the help of faculty mentors and peers who share your enthusiasm!